ridhodwid/Leaflet.VectorTileLayer/README.md

         // include all features.
         filter, // default undefined

-        // A function that receives a list of vector tile layer names and
+        // A function that receives a list of vector-tile layer names and
         // the zoom level and returns the names in the order in which they
         // should be rendered, from bottom to top.
 The default is to render
         // all layers as they appear in the tile. layerOrder, // default undefined

-        // An array of vector tile layer names from bottom to top.
+        // An array of vector-tile layer names from bottom to top.
 Layers
         // that are missing from this list will not be rendered.
 The
         // default is to render all layers as they appear in the tile. layers, // default undefined